ceramicstudio/lit-composedb/README.md

 Learn how to use LIT Protocol to encrypt and decrypt data based on on-chain condition logic while storing on ComposeDB, built on the Ceramic Network.

+For an implementation using Web3Modal for authentication, check out the `with-web3modal` branch.

 ## Getting Started

 1. Install your dependencies: